Flag of Agin-Buryat Okrug

 The state flag of Agin-Buryat Okrug in eastern Russia is a vertical tricolour of blue, yellow and white.
 The flag is charged with a yellow partial Soyombo symbol at the upper end of the blue band.
-The Soyombo is a cultural symbol of the Mongol people and is also present on the flags of Mongolia and Buryatia.
+The Soyombo is a cultural symbol of the Mongols, and is also present on the flags of Mongolia and Buryatia.

 The flag was designed by the Buryat artist Bato Dampilon.
-It was adopted on July 6, 2001.
+It was adopted on 6 July 2001.
 Its proportions are 2:3.